On a recent trip to Chiang Mai province in the northern area of Thailand, my friends Sue and Yuden took me to the night market for some shopping.

 Needless to say, after talking to them about it, I was eager to try it out myself; hence my excitement when they decided to treat me to any ice cream of my choice.😜I chose a Vanilla ice cream (typical), mixed with Oreos and M&Ms.

 As much as I was looking forward to trying it, I was more excited to see how Thai-rolled ice cream is made.

-First, the ingredients (in this case: vanilla cream, Oreos cookies and M&Ms) are poured onto a steel plate which is already chilled to -34 degrees Celsius.
-They are then mixed and kneaded until the mixture becomes a creamy paste.
-Afterwards, the creamy paste is spread out on the steel plate, divided it into fat strips, and then rolled up.
+First, the ingredients (in this case: vanilla cream, Oreos and M&Ms) are poured onto a steel plate which is already chilled to -34°C. They are then mixed and kneaded until the mixture becomes a creamy paste.
+Afterwards, the creamy paste is spread out on the steel plate, divided into fat strips, and then rolled up.
 And Voila!
-Your ice cream is ready to be served. 🍧 The whole process took less than five minutes! 😲
+Your ice cream is ready to be served.
+The whole process takes less than five minutes!

 Below is a video I took of the whole ice cream-making process.
 Enjoy! 😊